-Java is platform independent language
+Java is a platform-independent language

 How?